R-macos/recipes/README.md

 dependencies their packages require such that they can be automatically installed on the build VMs.

 The dependency descriptions are simple DCF files.
-So far this repository only contains a few test description files for the most basic libraries required by R and some packages.
-Eventually it will contain the build system itself as well.
+The format should be self-explanatory, it follows the same conventions as `DESCRIPTION` files in R packages.
+The required fields are `Package`, `Version` and `Source.URL`.
+Most common optional fields include `Depends` and `Configure`.

+There is an R script that will process the recipes and create a make file which can be used to build libraries and their dependencies.
+For example, to build all libraries and their dependencies:

+    Rscript scripts/mkmk.R && cd builds && make all

+Use a recipe name instead of `all` to build a specific library and its dependencies.
+Each library is built, packaged and installed.